Visited: late dry season

 You know you're in for a treat when you drive into a caravan park and there are Brolga wandering around as you try to find your site!
 This family was the first thing that I saw and photographed here and extremely pleased I was about it.
 There were two adults with a juvenile and although they looked quite curious, they didn't like me getting close at all.
 It didn't take long before they disappeared.

-The main birding I did was actually sitting in the van watching the birds coming and going to the puddles that sprinklers had made or to the taps, leaking taps that are actually set up for the caravanners but no matter.
-So there were lots of honey eaters there, most common was the rufous throated that was gathering in quite decent numbers, I saw them all the time coming and going from the water sources but less common was the white-gaped honey eater, it was really nice to see them out in the open and actually stationary enough to get photographs of them.
-Along with them were the little friar birds, plenty of great bower birds and the paperbark flycatcher was a really nice one to get, it was a bit more reluctant to go to the taps but could be seen whizzing around making its gorgeous buzz call.
+The main birding I did was actually sitting in the van watching the birds coming and going to the puddles that sprinklers had made or to the leaking taps that are actually set up for the caravanners.
+There were lots of honeyeaters there, most common was the Rufous-throated that was gathering in quite decent numbers, I saw them all the time around the water sources but less common was the White-gaped Honeyeater.
+Usually flitting around the canopy, it was really nice to see them out in the open and actually stationary enough to get photographs of them.
+Along with them were Little Friarbirds, plenty of Great Bowerbirds and the Paperbark Flycatcher was a really nice one to get.
+It was a bit more reluctant to go to the taps but could be seen whizzing around making its gorgeous buzz call.

 Brolga (Grus rubicunda)